humdrum-tools/humdrum-documentation/guide/ch15/index.md

 humsed 's/.*r.*/.    ./' example15.1
 ```

-Unfortunately, this isn\'t quite right.
+Unfortunately, this isn't quite right.
 The above substitution will find
 any data record containing the letter \`r\' and transform the entire
 record to a single null data record.
 We need to address individual data
 tokens.
 In this example, rest tokens may be in two possible positions: